Impact of galactic distributions in celestial capture of dark matter: Conclusion

-The authors would like to thank Somnath Bharadwaj, Tirtha Sankar Ray and Tarak Nath Maity for the helpful discussions.
+We thank Somnath Bharadwaj, Tirtha Sankar Ray and Tarak Nath Maity for the helpful discussions.
+We would also like to thank Sandra Robles for the valuable comments.
 DB acknowledges MHRD, Government of India for fellowship.
-SS acknowledges the University Grants Commission (UGC) of the Government of India for providing financial assistance through Senior Research Fellowship (SRF) with reference ID: 522157.
+SS acknowledges the University Grants Commission (UGC) of the Government of India for providing financial assistance through Senior Research Fellowship (SRF), with reference ID: 522157.